Newborn health - World Health Organization (WHO)

 Newborn care - UNICEF DATA

-Deaths in the first month of life, which are mostly preventable, represent 46 per cent of total deaths among children under five in 2021.
-While mortality among children under five declines globally, deaths among these children are becoming more concentrated in the first days of life.
-This makes the focus on newborn care more critical than ever before.
-In 2021, an estimated 2.3 million children ...
+Death in the first month of life, which is mostly preventable, represents 47 per cent of total deaths among children under 5 in 2022.
+While mortality among children under 5 declines globally, deaths among these children are becoming more concentrated in the first days of life.
+This makes the focus on newborn care more critical than ever.
+In 2022, an estimated 2.3 million children died in their ...

 Newborn infections - World Health Organization (WHO)